 You are able to make a decision on the proof while in compare mode.
 This is a great shortcut if you view the new version against the old and verify that the changes have been made.
 Please note that the decision button will only display if you are granted “Decision” permissions.

 See Finishing a Review & Understand Proof Decisions for more details.

 4. Synchronization on/off

 When you enter compare mode, both versions are synchronized together by default.
 This means that zooming, panning, or changing the proof page on one version will automatically happen on the other.
 This is designed to make it easier to check the differences between the two versions at the same zoom and page level.
 You can also click on the comments, and the versions will zoom to the correct ratio - this is a fantastic way to compare versions.
 You can turn off synchronization by clicking on the lock/unlock icon, and it will break synchronization.

 5. Re-sync compare versions

 When you click on this icon, both versions will “fit window” and automatically synchronize the versions back together.
-This is useful if you are displaying different pages or different zoom levels across the versions.
+This is useful if you display different pages or zoom levels across the versions.

 6. Overlay / Side by side mode

 The reviewer may decide how the proof versions are displayed.
-The side-by-side mode shows two versions near each other in separate Proof Viewer windows.
+The side-by-side mode shows two versions in separate Proof Viewer windows near each other.
 Overlay mode displays both proof versions over one another so the differences can be spotted more easily.